How to Find Your Average eCommerce Order Value in Google Analytics

 Now, let’s look at each method in detail.

 MonsterInsights makes it super simple to view your online store’s average order value inside your WordPress dashboard.
-It’s the best Google Analytics plugin for WordPress, as you can set up advanced tracking without having to edit any code.
+It’s the best Google Analytics plugin for WordPress, as you can set up advanced tracking (including eCommerce tracking) without having to edit any code.

 MonsterInsights makes it very easy to install and use Google Analytics on your WordPress site.
-Even an absolute beginner can easily set up Google Analytics and track their important website metrics using this plugin.
+Even an absolute beginner can easily set up Google Analytics and track their important website metrics.

 Best of all, it allows you to see all of your website reports right inside your WordPress dashboard.